Battle of Lincoln (1217): Battle

-Marshal's forces made their approach from the town of Stow, a few miles northwest of Lincoln.
+Marshal's forces made their approach from the town of Stow, eleven miles northwest of Lincoln.
 The advance was known to Thomas, Count of Perche, but his knights were uncertain as to the enemy's strength.
 Two strategies were formed.
 Those who believed Marshal's force was relatively small in number favoured an offensive plan: a meeting in an open battlefield at the base of the hill, before Marshal could reach the city gates.
 Those who believed Marshal had a dangerously large force favoured a more defensive plan: delay Marshal at the gates of the city wall, and at the same time press the siege, capture the castle, and occupy this much stronger position.
 The defensive plan was taken, though not without some continuing dissension.

-Marshal proceeded to the section of the city walls nearest the castle, at the north gate.
-All of Marshal's crossbowmen, led by the nobleman Falkes de Breauté, assaulted and took the gate.
-Perche's forces did not respond, but continued the castle siege.
+Crucially, the city's western gate was left undefended, as it was believed blocked by rubble.

-Marshal's main force secured the north gate, while Breauté's crossbowmen took up high positions on the rooftops of houses.
-Volleys of bolts from this high ground rained death, damage and confusion on Perche's forces.
-Then, in the final blow, Marshal's knights and footsoldiers charged Perche's siege forces.
-Perche was offered a surrender, but fought to the death as the siege collapsed into a scattered rout.
+Marshal split his forces.
+Ranulf de Blondeville led an assault against the northern gate, while Falkes de Breauté led the crossbowmen into Lincoln Castle via the postern gate, where they took to the walls; volleys of bolts from this high ground rained death, damage and confusion on Perche's forces.
+Amidst the confusion, a third detachment cleared the rubble at the city's western gate.

+Marshal's forces entered the city via the western and northern gates, and de Breauté led a sortie from the castle.
+A vicious melee ensued, in which Perche was killed.
+Following his death, his forces broke and fled via the city's southern bridge.

 Those of Louis's army who were not captured fled Lincoln, by the south city gate, to London.
 The battle took about six hours.

 Aftermath and effects

-The city of Lincoln was pillaged by Marshal's victorious army, on the pretence that it was loyal to Louis, later euphemistically called the "Lincoln Fair".
-The churches and even the cathedral did not escape being plundered for they were treated as ‘excommunicated’.
-Some women tried to escape the city to avoid ‘insult’ by taking to boats with their children, these were later found to have died.
+The city of Lincoln was pillaged by Marshal's victorious army, on the basis that it was loyal to Louis, later euphemistically called the "Lincoln Fair".
+The churches and even the cathedral did not escape being plundered for they were treated as "excommunicated".
+Some women tried to escape the city to avoid "insult" by taking to boats with their children, these were later found to have died.
 To the south, inhabitants of towns between Lincoln and London ambushed and killed some of the escaping French soldiers on their flight south to London.

 The Battle of Lincoln was the turning point in the First Barons' War.
 Many of Henry's enemies – barons who had supported Louis, and who helped supply, organise and command Louis's military forces – were captured at Lincoln.
 French reinforcements, under the command of Eustace the Monk, were then sent across the English Channel to bolster Louis's forces.
 The French ships were defeated by Hubert de Burgh in the Battle of Dover.
 This defeat greatly reduced the French threat to the English crown and Prince Louis and his remaining forces returned to France.
-In September 1217, the Treaty of Lambeth forced Louis to give up his claim to the English throne and to eject Eustace's brothers from the Channel Islands.
+In September 1217, the Treaty of Lambeth forced Louis to give up his claim to the English throne.